amenzwa/amenzwa.github.io/computing/CS.md

 title: "The Computer Science Discipline"
 ---

-In this section, I describe the computer science (CS) discipline from an academic and an industrial perspectives.
+In this section, I describe the computer science (CS) discipline from academic and industrial perspectives.

 - [Computer Science Curriculum](CSCurriculum.md)
   - This article gives an overview of the computer science curriculum.
 It is aimed primarily at *parents* and *counsellors* advising a graduating high-schooler.
 The secondary audience is the *high-schooler* who is contemplating a career as a computer scientist.